compneuro-da/rsHRF/README.md

 para.estimation='sFIR'; % this one for smoothed FIR
 %para.estimation='FIR'; % this one for unsmoothed FIR

-TR = 2;
+TR = 2; % choose the TR here
 temporal_mask = []; % without mask, it means temporal_mask = ones(nobs,1); i.e. all time points included. nobs: number of observation = size(data,1). if want to exclude the first 1~5 time points, let temporal_mask(1:5)=0;
 ```
 ```
-data: nobs x nvar (nvar: number of variables; e.g. 200x90, 200x 50000, ....)
+data: nobs x nvar (nvar: number of variables; e.g. 200x90, 200x50000, ....)

 para.TR = TR;

-para.T  = 5; % temporal grid: TR/5. magnification factor of temporal grid with respect to TR. i.e. para.T=1 for no upsampling, para.T=3 for 3x finer grid.
+%%% upsampling of the temporal grid.
+For Canonical estimation only.
+Leave=1 for FIR. para.T  = 5; % agnification factor of temporal grid with respect to TR. i.e. para.T=1 for no upsampling, para.T=3 for 3x finer grid.
 Used for Canonical only

 para.T0 = 3; % position of the reference slice in bins, on the grid defined by para.T.
 For example, if the reference slice is the middle one, then para.T0=fix(para.T/2) if para.T==1